This week on "Sunday Morning" (April 23)

 For more info:

-NATURE: Redwoods (Extended Video)
+Redwoods (Extended Video)

 We leave you this Sunday Morning after Earth Day in a grove of towering Redwoods in California.
 Videographer: Jamie McDonald.